Promoting British Values

 Our vision for Woodstock CE Primary School reflects a passionate commitment to learning and recognition of the uniqueness of individual learners.
 It is driven by our desire to offer the best possible education for our pupils in partnership with parents and the local community.

-To read our full British Values Policy please click the attachment below.
+To read our full British Values Policy please click here.